oOthkOo/hyper-manager/README.md

  * Modify all connection's parameters
  * Delete connections alone or by batch
  * Specify by connection how (new tab, split term etc..) launch connections
+ * Specify delays between connections (it's magic for scenarios)
+ * Change working diretory for all connections
  * Manage a lot of connections in one place easily
  * Builtin Internalization in configuration
  * Load/Save your connections and groups from/to your personal JSON file